khrome/ascii-art/README.md

 ### Downsampling and detail loss

 Because of the resolution downsampling, some finer details may be lost.
 Plan accordingly.
-Here's an example in 256 color (primarily greyscale):
+Here's an example of [some sequential art](https://en.wikipedia.org/wiki/Grendel_(comics)) in 256 color (primarily greyscale):

 ```bash
 ascii-art image